cdcihub/oda-runners/README.md

 * Analysis Exceptions
 * Unhandled Exceptions

-## Scheduling to the data: worker capacities
+## Scheduling to the data: runner capacities

+Since workflows are defined exclusively as expressions, in order to determine if runner is capable to execute the workflow, it is necessary and sufficient to determine if runner has sufficient inputs.

 ## Communicating Distributed Workflows